 The entire planet of Galaluna from Sym-Bionic Titan is a medieval version of this.

 The Crystal Empire in My Little Pony: Friendship Is Magic has this feel (minus the togas), since it has a partially Greco-Roman theming, and the city itself definitely has the crystalline buildings down pat.

 This is actually a brilliant use of this trope, as Equestria as a whole seems to have a late 1800's type decor and level of technology, while the Crystal Empire has been sealed away for over a thousand years and hasn't changed since then.

 As a subversion, perhaps?
 Even then, a really obvious one.

 If it's being played straight, it's only like that because the entire world is pouring literally billions of dollars into it.
 Funny how, fifty years ago, it was a small fishing town.
 And then one day, someone there struck oil...

 As a whole, ludicrously rich Arab countries may exhibit this trope.
 They have lots of money and they keep their traditional values.
 They own bleeding edge military toys imported from their allies the Americans, and they still revere the virtues of their desert-faring merchant ancestors.
 They know things before anyone else due to their massive intelligence network, and yet they attribute successes to God.

 For things resembling actual togas, look at Mecca during the Hajj event.
 Participants wear the simplest of clothes, and yet very advanced technologies are deployed to keep everything running as scheduled.

-The actual Greeks and Romans to partially inspire these aesthetics were absurdly techninologically superior utopian civilizations compared to the rest of the world at the time. (except perhaps the comparably advanced Chinese) The romans had floor heating and swimming pools when alot of their contemporaries were still living in bronze-age style longhouses.
+The actual Ancient Greeks and Romans who partially inspired these aesthetics were absurdly technologically superior to the rest of the world at the time (except perhaps the comparably advanced Chinese).
+The Romans had floor heating and swimming pools when a lot of their contemporaries were still living in bronze-age style longhouses.